 -

-Interested students must first submit an online application including a video statement.
+Interested students must first submit an online application, including a video statement and your career interest topic areas.
 Successful applicants will then be required to submit a CV.
 Below are some resources from the Careers and Employability Studio that can help with your CV preparation.

 - Careers & Employability Studio: Get online resources, CV preparation, workshops/seminars, and individual advice.